Matilda Simon, 3rd Baroness Simon of Wythenshawe: Peerage

 Most British peerages (including the Simon barony) can only be inherited by men under the system of agnatic primogeniture.
 No female hereditary peers have entered the House of Lords through the by-election process yet, since no woman has ever stood as a candidate for a by-election.
-Conservative politician Anne Jenkin, Baroness Jenkin of Kennington, and Charlotte Carew Pole, the daughter-in-law of Sir Richard Carew Pole, 13th Baronet, both called into question the validity of Lady Simon's peerage, since she is only able to hold the peerage due to being assigned male at birth.
+Conservative politician Anne Jenkin, Baroness Jenkin of Kennington, and Charlotte Carew Pole both called into question the validity of Lady Simon's peerage, since she is only able to hold the peerage due to being assigned male at birth.
 Carew Pole discussed Lady Simon's situation with The Daily Telegraph, saying, "Lady Matilda, Baron of Wythenshawe, has helped highlight several issues around inheritance and gender laws, where we now find ourselves in the absurd position of a younger son inheriting a title but identifying as a woman to stand in the hereditary peers by-elections, so keeping her new identity of a woman and the rights of a man to inherit."
 Carew Pole went on to question challenge the validity of Lady Simon's title, as she is not the eldest child of the 2nd Baron Simon of Wythenshawe and therefore, as she is also a woman, the title should go to her elder sister, The Hon.
 Margaret Simon.
 However, Margaret Simon could not have succeeded to the barony even if Matilda had been born female, as the barony can only be inherited by "heirs male of the body"; it would have passed to a male-line cousin of Margaret and Matilda instead.

+Personal life

+According to her entry in Who's Who, Simon was married to Sally Mitchell from 1987 until her death in 2014; she has two daughters.
+She has volunteered with the British charity Diversity Role Models.